 - c.
-Zookeepei security secup zookeepei autrentication and ACL for zookeepei access in coresite.xml - d.
-Use the following command can also be used to query the HA state of a NameNode
+Zookeeper security setup zookeeper authentication and ACL for zookeeper access in core-site.xml - d.
+Use the following command can also be used to query the HA state of a NameNode hdfs haadmin -getServiceState

-Figure 7-3 Integrate NameNode HA services with zookeeper for continuous monitoring and proactive alerting
+Figure 7-3.
+Integrate NameNode HA services with zookeeper for continuous monitoring and proactive alerting